Palate's Desire

 Probiotics are foods that contain healthy bacteria .
 These bacteria's are live microorganisms that helps in promoting a healthy digestive tract and a healthy immune system.

-Many problems like indigestion , bloating , leaky guts and poor immune system occurs when the ratio of bad microorganisms overpowers the good microorganisms in the human body.
+Many problems like indigestion , bloating , leaky guts and poor immune system is because of poor gut health.
+It occurs when the ratio of bad microorganisms overpowers the good microorganisms in the human body.

 Step by Step directions to make Rice Kanji